 Wisdom

-While I will never be able to match Uncle Don’s skill level on the river, I continue to benefit from the wisdom he earned as a self-taught fly angler.
+I will never be able to match Uncle Don’s skill level on the river.
+However, I continue to benefit from the wisdom he earned as a self-taught fly angler.
 His influence transformed me from a novice fly angler with poor casting skills to someone who now embraces the challenges of the Upper Delaware.
-As I reflect on those early days, I realize that Uncle Don’s legacy isn’t just in the stories and lessons he shared but in the bond formed over a shared pursuit of wild trout on the fly.
+As I reflect on those early days, I realize something important.
+Uncle Don’s legacy isn’t just in the stories and lessons he shared.
+It is in the bond formed over a shared pursuit of wild trout on the fly.

 I will always remember the Dows and Smashers get togethers.
 They were a highlight of my childhood.
 I hope you and your family are doing well!
 Say Hi to your dad for me!